fudong03/BioIntelligence/README.md

 - **The Protein-FN Dataset**

-To reproduce our experiments, please download our Protein-FN dataset from [HuggingFace Datasets](https://huggingface.co/datasets/Protein-FN/Protein-FN), and then move the dataset to a directory, e.g., `/mnt/data/protein`.
+To reproduce our experiments, please download our Protein-FN dataset from [Hugging Face Datasets](https://huggingface.co/datasets/Protein-FN/Protein-FN), and then move the dataset to a directory, e.g., `/mnt/data/protein`.
 After that, you can train the SPT model via the following command:

 ```shell
 # train the SPT-Tiny model